-We offer access to different experimental spaces and setup: surgery, behaviour setup, in-vivo imaging lab in BSL3 - managed by UtechS BPI.
+We offer access to different experimental spaces and setup: surgery, behaviour setup, invivo imaging lab in BSL3 - managed by UtechS pigs, gerbils, rabbits and quails.

-We are in charge of the husbandry of different animal species: mice, rats, hamsters, guineapigs, gerbils, rabbits and quails.
 We take care of the comfort of these animals, with feeding adapted to the different animal species, and the maintenance of their accommodations.

+We are in charge of the husbandry of different animal species: mice, rats, hamsters, guinea-